Charles Manson follower Leslie Van Houten released from prison a half-century after grisly killings

 Van Houten, a former high school cheerleader and homecoming princess, saw her life spiral out of control at 14 following her parents’ divorce.
 She turned to drugs and became pregnant but said her mother forced her to abort the fetus and bury it in the family’s backyard.

-Van Houten met Manson at an old movie ranch on the outskirts of Los Angeles where he had established his so-called family of followers.
+Van Houten became the youngest of Manson’s followers when they met at an old movie ranch on the outskirts of Los Angeles where he had established his so-called family of followers.

-During a parole hearing in 2016, she said the murders were the start of what Manson believed was a coming race war he called “Helter Skelter,” after the Beatles song.
-He had the group prepare to fight and learn to can food so they could go underground and live in a hole in the desert, she added.

 Manson died in prison in 2017 of natural causes at age 83 after nearly half a century behind bars.
-Watson and fellow Manson follower Patricia Krenwinkel have each been denied parole multiple times, while another, Susan Atkins, died in prison in 2009.
+Watson and fellow Manson follower Patricia Krenwinkel have each been denied parole multiple times.
+Krenwinkel was recommended for parole last year, but that was rejected by Newsom.
+Another follower, Susan Atkins, died in prison in 2009.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.